TRaSH-Guides/Guides/docs/Glossary/index.md

 Same as [Atomic Moves](#atomic-moves).

+### PAR (PAR2) Files

+PAR and PAR2 files are "Parity Archive Volume" files primarily used in Usenet as a means to attempt repairing incomplete or corrupted files.
+The presence of these files, however, is not always a guarantee that "reconstruction" of the original data is possible.

 ### DMCA

 Also known as: "DMCA takedown".
 The DMCA Takedown process allows creators to send notices to service providers that have material that infringes their copyright.